1. FC Nürnberg: 21st century

 In the first round of 2007–08 the team's form in the Bundesliga was poor, but due to finishing second in their UEFA Cup group (ahead of eventual champion Zenit Saint Petersburg), head coach Hans Meyer was allowed to restructure the team, for example by buying Czech international striker Jan Koller from Monaco.
 Little improvement was seen, and Meyer was replaced by Thomas von Heesen after two fixtures in the second half of the season.
 Von Heesen did not do much better, and 1.
 FCN was relegated in 16th place after losing 2–0 at home to Schalke 04 on the final matchday.
 After a slow start, Michael Oenning was able to guide Nürnberg to a third-place finish and a 5–0 aggregate win over Energie Cottbus in the play-off to rejoin the Bundesliga.
 The club was demoted again, however, after the 2013–14 season, finishing 17th with another final matchday loss to Schalke 04.
 The club finished third in the 2015–16 season and qualified for the promotion play-off, but lost on aggregate to Eintracht Frankfurt to remain in the 2.
 Bundesliga for 2016–17.
 The club went on to finish 2nd in 2017–2018 season, securing a promotion spot into the Bundesliga with an away win against SV Sandhausen.
 However, they finished bottom of the table the next season and were relegated once more.

 In the 2019–20 2.
 Bundesliga season, they finished in 16th place and faced a relegation play-off against 3.
 Liga side and fellow Bavarians Ingolstadt.
 The tie ended 3–3 on aggregate with Nürnberg winning on away goals; the goal which retained their second-tier status was scored in the sixth minute of injury time in the second leg, thereby keeping them up at the last moment.

+In June 2025, Nürnberg became the first German club to enter a partnership with Jamestown Analytics, using its data modelling alongside the club's existing scouting operation.
+The system contributed to the identification of midfielder Adam Markhiev, signed from Aris Limassol in September 2025 as a replacement for Caspar Jander; sporting director Joti Chatzialexiou said Jamestown's data had played a role in assessing a player whose statistical profile closely resembled Jander's.
+In February 2026, Chatzialexiou said the partnership had widened Nürnberg's ability to assess players in markets where it had no scouts, while describing the system as still being refined for the German market.